Anh-KNguyen/Advance-Python/README.md

     Calling next() on a generator iterable resumes the execution from where yield was called (not at the beginning of the fuunction)

+Functional Programming - Annonymous Functions

+    Mutating variables is not allowed.
+Function doesn't store or modify any variable.
+It only takes inputs and returns outputs.
+    Allows you to pass in the same thing and get the same answer rather than an addition to the original answer.

 sort() and sorted()

     sort() - changes on hard copy. in-place sorting